Illinois + New York · Lower Your Electric Bill · No Rooftop Solar Required

 Tiers 2-5 on bill or benefits award letter.
 Medicaid, Housing, SSI.
 No cards.
 Budget billing OK.

 benefits award letter.
 Medicaid, Housing, SSI.
-No cards.
-(Starpoint)
+No cards

 Minnesota Xcel customers eligible for community solar garden subscriptions.